TianYe00/Python_notes/README.md

 This folder includes:
 * The learning notes for book "Python for data analysis"
 * Excercises from course "Machine Learning" by Andrew Ng
-* Web scrab and crawler
+* Web crawler and scraping